Bangarra Dance Theatre: History

 Stephen Page has been the artistic director since 1991.
 Bangarra's first full-length show, Praying Mantis Dreaming, was produced in 1992.
 In 1994, Page, with Bernadette Walong as associate director, created Ochres and productions have followed annually since 2000.
 All have been successful within Australia and some have toured the United States and the United Kingdom.
 The group also made significant contributions to the opening and closing ceremonies of the 2000 Summer Olympics in Sydney.
+The opening ceremony was co-directed by Stephen Page along with Rhoda Roberts, and Page co-choreographed a segment called Awakening, which was narrated by Ernie Dingo.